strimzi/proposals/054-infinite-auto-restart-of-Kafka-connectors.md

   # ...
 ```

-The infinite restarts will be happening at the maximal bak-off interval of 60 minutes.
+The infinite restarts will be happening at the maximal back-off interval of 60 minutes.
 So it should cause only a minimal disruption to users who have this activated by mistake.

 While this change is not backwards compatible, it gives us a clean API for the long term future, where the `maxRestarts` field would have no defaults and the following configuration would mean infinite restarts.